ulixee/hero/docs/main/Overview/BasicConcepts.md

 # Basic Concepts

+Hero is not the only programable browser library -- Puppeteer, Playwright, Selenium, and others all have their advantages.
+But when it comes to scraping, Hero was built to shine.

-## Each Hero Instance Has a Unique User
+## Each Hero Instance Is a Unique User

 - user-agent
 - ip address